Skip to navigation Skip to content

 When allocated a JCA Report, the ESAt/JCA Referral page displays a JCA Report in SUB - Submitted status.

-Copy the customer’s CRN displayed at the top of the ESAt/JCA Referral page > return to the Process Direct home page > select Customer Summary > enter CRN and select Go > select customer name in the Search Results.
+Copy the customer’s CRN displayed at the top of the ESAt/JCA Referral page > return to the Process Direct home page > select Customer Summary > key CRN and select Go > select customer name in the Search Results.

 Before opening the JCA report, staff must check: